manuelhenke/henkebyte/content/about-me.md

   <div class="row justify-content-center">
     <div class="col-12 col-sm-8 col-md-9">
       <p class="lead">
         Hello everyone!
-I am Manuel Henke, 27 years old and from the heart of Berlin, Germany.
-I am a full-stack developer with expertise in AWS, application architecture design, DevOps and team management.
-Specialized in building web applications with React and Node.js that are written in TypeScript and deployed to Docker or Kubernetes environments using CI/CD pipelines.
+I am Manuel Henke, 28 years old and from the heart of Berlin, Germany.
+I am a senior full-stack developer with expertise in AWS, application architecture design, DevOps and team management.
+Specialized in building web applications with Angular/React/Vue.js and Node.js that are written in TypeScript and deployed to Docker or Kubernetes environments using CI/CD pipelines.
       </p>
       <a class="btn btn-primary" href="/documents/cv-manuel-henke.pdf" target="_blank">Open CV</a>
     </div>